-“Never mind,” Molly said quickly.
+“Whatever,” Molly said with a wave of her hand.
 “Let’s just try to all be civil with everyone.”

-“Which means no bitching out Dominique, but rather pretending to be happy for her and Vince, right Molly?”
+“Which means no bitching out Dominique, but rather pretending to be happy for her and Vince, right Moll?”
 Viv nudged Molly with her elbow.

 Molly shoved her arm away but nodded in agreement.
 “Then you shouldn’t be late, Viviana.”

 “Oi, fuck off.”

 “Guys, seriously, we can’t mess this up,” I interrupted before Molly could retaliate.

 “You’re right,” Molly sighed.
 “Dom is expecting us to be the perfect bridal party.”

 “Everyone’s expecting it,” Viviana mumbled, fidgeting with her napkin.
 “My whole family’s going to be there...”

 “Vince is going to be there,” Molly said gloomily, “and the rest of my family are going to be there...”